B'nai Israel Congregation (Rockville, Maryland)

-B'nai Israel Congregation is a synagogue located in Rockville, Maryland.
-B'nai Israel is an egalitarian synagogue providing worship in the Conservative tradition.
+B'nai Israel Congregation is a Conservative Jewish egalitarian congregation and synagogue, located in Rockville, Maryland, in the United States.
 B'nai Israel's mission is to study in the Jewish tradition, worship God, commit to social action, and address the needs of the Jewish people locally, in Israel, and worldwide.
 The congregation consists of 1,200 families.

 Clergy and leadership

 B'nai Israel's clergy includes Rabbi Michael J. Safra, Rabbi Mitchell H. Berkowitz, Cantor Josh C. Perlman, and Cantor Sarah Bolts.
-Rabbi Matthew H. Simon and Rabbi Jonathan A. Schnitzer both serve as rabbi emeritus, and Cantor Robert Kieval is cantor emeritus.
+Rabbi Matthew H. Simon and Rabbi Jonathan A. Schnitzer both serve as Rabbi emeritus, and Cantor Robert Kieval is Cantor emeritus.
 Marla Schulman serves as B'nai Israel's president.

 Religious programs and activities

 B'nai Israel holds religious services, including morning and evening minyan, Shabbat services, and holiday services.

 B'nai Israel's preschool has a religious curriculum and enrolls children between 15 months and 5 years of age.
 B'nai Israel's religious school has classes for students in kindergarten through eleventh grade.
 Classes are held on Sundays and weekday evenings.

 Lectures and classes are held during the year at B'nai Israel to educate Jewish adults.
 Social action programs at B'nai Israel include school supply drives, fall and winter clothing drives, and blood drives.